rdchip/Temperature-24h-Raspberry-Pi/README.md

 - import os.path
 - import csv

-After all library installed, is time to
+After all library installed, is time to see the temperature graph in the big monitor.

-# Booting Up on the W screen display
+# Booting Up on the W 2.8" screen display

 After verifying functionality using regular monitor is time to change to 2.8" display.
 From the terminal, go to the Raspberry folder and run the batch code "set_screen.sh"